scaleapi/nucleus-python-client/README.md

 ## Custom Metrics using Shapely in scale-validate

-Certain metrics use `shapely` which is added as an optional dependency.
+Certain metrics use `Shapely` and `rasterio` which is added as optional dependencies.

 ```bash
 pip install scale-nucleus[metrics]